DRCOG is accepting letters of interest for the Livable Centers Small-Area Planning program!

 To discuss a Livable Centers project proposal, email Kaitlyn Service, program manager, or schedule a meeting.

 Considering multiple DRCOG set-aside programs?
-Schedule a meeting with DRCOG staff representing three programs (Community-Based Transportation, Innovative Mobility, and Livable Centers) to discuss your project proposal, eligibility, and which program may be the best fit.
+Schedule a meeting with DRCOG staff representing three programs (Community-Based Transportation, Innovative Mobility and Livable Centers) to discuss your project proposal, eligibility, and which program may be the best fit.

 Additional Background